-The ''+1" comes about because a decision tree representing the search problem has leaves which report the outcome of the search: hence its depth is 1 more than the depth of a tree containing only the internal nodes (representing the comparisons themselves).
-It's actually the arcs we should be counting....
+The "+1" comes about because a decision tree representing the search problem has leaves which report the outcome of the search: hence its depth is 1 more than the depth of a tree containing only the internal nodes (representing the comparisons themselves).
+So, for example, at depth 0 we make the first comparison: the depth of the last internal node is actually 1 less than the number of comparisons we make, which is given by the depth of the tree (including its leaves).

 If, in its worst case, an algorithm does at most this lower bound on worst case behavior is an optimal algorithm in its worst-case behavior.
-Binary search is optimal (as seen, for example, in Practice 24).
+Binary search is optimal (as seen, for example, in Practice 24)